Standards for High-Quality Research and Analysis

 Overview | RAND's Standards for High-Quality Research and Analysis | Hallmarks of Outstanding Research and Analysis | Summary

-Perpetuating RAND's Tradition of High-Quality Research
+Perpetuating RAND's Tradition of High-Quality Research and Analysis

 For more than 60 years, the name RAND has been synonymous with high-quality, objective research and analysis on issues at the top of the national and international policy agendas.
 We at the RAND Corporation are proud of that reputation, of the many studies—now tens of thousands—that have contributed to it, and of the researchers and specialists who built and sustain it.
 We are also proud of the ways by which we ensure that our research products and services reflect our core values of quality and objectivity.